kyma-project/kyma/docs/04-operation-guides/operations/10-backup-kyma.md

 Kyma relies on a managed Kubernetes cluster for periodic backups of Kubernetes objects to avoid any manual steps.

+> [!ATTENTION]
->**CAUTION:** Automatic backup doesn't include Kubernetes volumes.
+> Automatic backup doesn't include Kubernetes volumes.
 Back up your volumes periodically either on demand, or set up a periodic job.

 For example, Gardener uses [etcd](https://etcd.io/) as the Kubernetes backing store for all cluster data.
 Gardener runs periodic jobs to take major and minor snapshots of the etcd database to include Kubernetes objects in the backup.